fluid-player/fluid-player-docs/content/streaming/index.md

 ## HLS
 HTTP Live Streaming (also known as HLS) is an HTTP-based media streaming communications protocol implemented by Apple Inc. as part of its QuickTime, Safari, OS X, and iOS software.
 This definition taken from the [HLS wikipedia page](https://en.wikipedia.org/wiki/HTTP_Live_Streaming).
-It works in a similar way to DASH, breaking the content into chunks and serving it one segment at a time, potentially with no final chunk.
+It works in a similar way to DASH by breaking the content into chunks and serving it one segment at a time, potentially with no final chunk.

 Fluid Player makes use of [hls.js](https://github.com/video-dev/hls.js) to play .m3u8 files.